 The Catch:

 The grind range is limited—fine enough for Moka pot, but not true espresso.
 The 15 settings feel restrictive compared to the Encore's 40.
-And at $110, you're paying a premium for the OXO brand.
+And you're paying a bit of a premium for the OXO name.
+Fair warning: if you're eyeing espresso down the road, this isn't the one.

 What Reddit Says: